Orozco v Attorney General: Appeals

 The Attorney General, in Attorney General v Orozco, appealed the Supreme Court's judgment on sections 12 and 16.
 Notably, Government did not appeal the decriminalisation of same-sex intimacy, findings regarding sections 3, 6, and 14, nor the Court's exercise of judicial review.
 Oral arguments concluded on 29 October 2018, and judgment was delivered on 30 December 2019.
 The Court of Appeals upheld the lower court's findings on sections 12 and 16, and notably, reaffirmed that the term 'sex' in the Constitution Act encompasses sexual orientation, thereby becoming 'the first appellate tribunal in the Caribbean to reach these conclusions.'
 This judgment is considered final, as it was not appealed to the Caribbean Court of Justice within the required time.

 The Roman Catholic Diocese also appealed the judgment, but on all, rather than limited, grounds.
+In March 2018, after missing several deadlines, the Roman Catholic Church wholly withdrew their appeal.

 Significance

 Orozco v AG is thought to have been the first challenge to Belize's sodomy statute since the latter's introduction in 1888, and the first instance of the judicial review of such law in the Commonwealth Caribbean.
 The judgment made Belize the second Commonwealth Caribbean country to decriminalise consensual same-sex intercourse, after The Bahamas.
-The case is considered a 'landmark,' and has been cited as a possible precedent for other former British colonies in the region.
+The case is considered a landmark, and has been cited as a possible precedent for other former British colonies in the region.